letruongminh/pflegia-fw/README.md

 ### 4. Possible Improvements
 * Apply yarn lint to check coding convention and code coverage for test before merging to the codebase.
-* Apply Docker to package the source for having a consistent development strategy within the development team..
+* Apply Docker to package the source for having a consistent development strategy within the development team.